Group RRSP Information

 Keep your account at Sun Life

-You may move your account from the SFU RRSP to the Group Choices RRSP at Sun Life.
+You may leave your funds in the SFU RRSP or move your account from the SFU RRSP to the Group Choices RRSP at Sun Life.
 Group Choices has many of the same investment options as the SFU RRSP.

 You may directly transfer your RRSP to an RRSP at another financial institution, or the registered pension plan at your next employer.
 Direct transfers allow the funds to continue to be tax sheltered.